simvisa logo

 ICE Deports Children Who Are U.S. Citizens

-Another consequence of the Trump administration's unforgiving immigration policies has been the deportation of U.S. citizen children alongside their undocumented parents.
+Another outcome of recent immigration policies has been the deportation of U.S. citizen children alongside their undocumented parents.

-On April 25, three U.S.-born children (aged two, four, and seven) were deported with their mothers to Honduras, even though they were born in the U.S. What’s worse is that the four-year-old child requires medication for cancer treatment, which was left behind.
+On April 25, three U.S.-born children (aged two, four, and seven) were deported with their mothers to Honduras, even though they were born in the U.S. The four-year-old child, who requires medication for cancer treatment, was deported without the medication, reports The Washington Outpost

-The Trump administration defends the deportation of U.S. citizen children along with their parents, saying it wouldn’t be right to leave the children behind.
+The White House administration defends the deportation of U.S. citizen children along with their parents, saying it wouldn’t be right to leave the children behind.

 USCIS and ICE Thwart Nationwide Marriage Fraud Ring